-World Hypertension Day (WHD) is celebrated on May 17.
-Its purpose is to convey the need for awareness of hypertension and its complications, and provide information on its prevention, detection, and management.
-This year's campaign theme is "Measure Your Blood Pressure Accurately, Control It, Live Longer".
-It highlights that not only is knowledge of hypertension of significance but also that accuracy in blood pressure measurement is vital firstly to ensure early diagnosis and secondly to facilitate proper management to prevent the development of life-threatening complications.
+World Hypertension Day (WHD) is celebrated on May 17, and led by the World Hypertension League.
+The purpose of WHD is to communicate the importance of hypertension and its complications, and provide information on its prevention, detection, and management.
+The overarching theme of this year's campaign is "Measure Your Blood Pressure Accurately, Control It, Live Longer".
+This year's theme highlights the importance of awareness of high blood pressure and the importance of accuracy in blood pressure measurement.